hu3agency/b3now/lp3ep0_Pilot-2020Vision/lp3ep0gr0_polymathProcess/lp3ep0gr0v0_autodidactism/lp3ep0gr0v0b0_bkqt_The-Polymath/lp3ep0gr0v0b0.2_bkqt_The-Polymath.md

 Caption:<br>
-Can this subculture create more complete ideas if we support people in becoming everything they're capable of? #ourLongPlay_gr0v0: #polymathProcess #autodidactism<br>
+Can our subculture create more complete ideas if we support people in becoming everything they're capable of? #ourLongPlay_gr0v0: #polymathProcess #autodidactism<br>
 <br>
 Your perspective matters.
 Send us a DM if you want to get more involved.<br>
 -- <br>